Weevils Wobble But They Don't Go Down

 "Weevils Wobble But They Don't Go Down" is the nineteenth and penultimate episode of the third season of the American mystery television series Veronica Mars, and the 63rd episode overall.
 Written by Phil Klemmer and directed by Jason Bloom, the episode premiered on The CW on May 22, 2007.
 The series depicts the adventures of Veronica Mars (Kristen Bell) as she deals with life as a college student while moonlighting as a private detective.

 In this episode, Weevil (Francis Capra) enlists Veronica's help in proving his innocence when he is implicated in creating fake student IDs.
-Meanwhile, Veronica and Piz (Chris Lowell) come to terms with Veronica's FBI internship, and a sex tape of this couple is released on the internet.
+Meanwhile, Veronica and Piz (Chris Lowell) come to terms with Veronica's FBI internship, and a sex tape of the couple is released on the internet.
 Logan (Jason Dohring) beats up Piz, thinking that he posted it.
 In addition, Keith (Enrico Colantoni) and Vinnie (Ken Marino) debate on Piz's radio show about the upcoming Sheriff's election in which they are running against each other.

 "Weevils Wobble But They Don't Go Down" features the reappearance of Weevil after an absence of five episodes; during filming of the third season, Capra was undergoing medical treatment.
 Series creator Rob Thomas pointed out Logan and Piz's fight scene as one of the highlights of the episode and the season.
 In its original broadcast, the episode received mostly positive reviews from television critics, with many praising the case-of-the-week.